 8. The Inspection and Report compares the inspected building with a building constructed to the generally accepted practice at the time and which has been maintained, so there has been no significant loss of strength and performance.

 9. The Inspection excludes the inside of walls, between floors, inside skillion roofing, inside the eaves, behind stored goods in cupboards, and other areas that are concealed or obstructed.
 The inspector WILL NOT move furniture or stored goods, dig, gouge, force or perform any other invasive procedures.

-10. The Report is not a certificate of compliance that the property complies with the requirements of any Act, regulation, ordinance, local law or by-law, or as a warranty or an insurance policy against problems developing with the building in the future.
+10. The Report is not a certificate of compliance that the property complies with the requirements of any Act, building regulation or code, ordinance, local law or by-law, or as a warranty or an insurance policy against problems developing with the building in the future.

 11. The Inspection WILL NOT look for or report on Timber Pest Activity if a timber pest inspection and report has not been booked.
 You should have an inspection carried out in accordance with AS 4349.3-2010 Timber Pest Inspections, by a fully qualified, licensed and insured Timber Pest Inspector.